douglasteeple/MarsRover/README.md

 </table>
 </center>
 <hr>

-#### Note that the Rover stops and declares victory (`Yahoo! in yellow`) after achieving the task requirements and returning to the home position.
+#### Note that the Rover stops and declares victory ("Yahoo! in yellow") after achieving the task requirements and returning to the home position.